-Housed on the second floor, room 231, of the Oakes Residential College at UC Santa Cruz, the SJRC provides a common space for affiliated students, faculty, Centers, Institutes, and visiting scholars.
+Housed on the second floor of the Oakes Residential College Academic Building at UC Santa Cruz, the SJRC provides a common space, room 231, for affiliated students, faculty, and visiting scholars.

 In addition to formal Working Group events, we regularly host informal, often playful gatherings focused on current research and teaching strategies, responses to current and trending topics of concern, and the occasional field trip or writing session in the redwoods.
 This inclusive and interdisciplinary intellectual culture builds the Science & Justice community providing a unique opportunity for pursuing innovative research questions that push toward justice in the realm of science and technology.
 Find out more about projects, Working Group events and other practices for enacting science & justice.

 Science & Justice often accepts 2-4 undergraduates per term to collaborate on independent and collective research papers, proposals, and projects as well as Center events and programming.
 Find out the various ways undergraduates can get involved, including Individual Studies and building an Individual Major in Science & Justice.

 UCSC Graduate Students

 Science & Justice graduate students train in innovative research methods that are both empirically robust and ethically responsive.
 Drawing from varied disciplines, students explore strategies for addressing questions of science and knowledge along with questions of ethics and justice.
 Find out the various ways graduate students can get involved and our list of Training Program Fellows.